 For the purpose of this analysis, it is assumed that the I/I originating in the Town-owned lines will be reduced by approximately 25% (100,000 gallons per day).
 Several lines have already been designated (through an Administrative Consent Order with the EPA) for I/I mitigation; it is anticipated that this work will be done within the next five years.
 Additional area will be identified through upcoming CCTV inspection and will be incorporated into a Capital Improvement Plan going forward.
-By itself, I/I reduction has a minor impact on CSO performance, increasing capture to 79%, and reducing the number of overflow events to 61/year as shown in Table D-8.
+By itself, I/I reduction has a minor-minimal impact on CSO performance, increasing with no measureable impact capture to 79%, and reducing the number of overflow events to 3861/year as shown in Table D\9.